Why Emerald Hills Institute?

 First of all, we should accept the “Emerald Hills of the Heart” as a horizon and a goal.
 We should try our best to at least glimpse those sacred spaces, even if it is through a crack in the door.
 Then we can see their glory: their stars twinkling, the moon and sun rising and setting.

-The Emerald Hills Institute is founded on the idea that love – for our community, each other, and even ourselves – is best expressed through service.
-And the two roses of these emerald hills are tolerance and dialogue.
+The Emerald Hills Institute is founded on the idea that love – for our community, each other, and even ourselves – is best expressed through service, with the two roses of these emerald hills being tolerance and dialogue.